🚚 Free shipping to the Midwest on orders over $99 ~ Free local pickup ~ Shop pork now 👉

 However, making a pizza from scratch, with making the dough, rolling it out, adding toppings and then getting it onto a pan, is something that has fallen by the wayside of necessary time commitments since kids were born.

-Making 1 pizza takes long enough, but 3-4 for a family?
+Making one pizza takes long enough, but 3-4 pizzas to feed a family?

 So I’m always on the lookout for pizza-like recipes that shorten the process